This past weekend was my local convention, U-Con, and I thought that I'd offer some post-con analysis.

 Anyway, more on the games I ran:

-Demon City is Zak's upcoming modern-day horror game.
+[redacted] is Z's upcoming modern-day horror game.
 The rules are currently available to backers in a barely readable Word document (which is where the awesome Shawn Cheng comes in.)
 Using this, I devised a simple scenario involving a member of the House of Representatives.
 Perhaps the highlight of this session was the party hiding out in a Starbucks while staking out the Dunkin' Donuts across the street.

 I absolutely love the mechanics, which are dirt-simple.
 Instead of everyone using their own dice, having the community tarot cards with their pictorial implications led to a greater degree of player buy-in, I feel.
 My main self-criticism is that I didn't call for many Calm checks (read: sanity rolls), especially when things got especially stressful for the characters.